 Word of God: Ron's nickname for Marlene Griggs-Knope was not specified in the script, and the nickname is heard in the episode as "the Iron-[bleeped] of Pawnee".
-According to Aziz Ansari's twitter page, Nick Offerman improvised "the Iron Cock-Shredder of Pawnee" at the table reading.
+According to Aziz Ansari's Twitter page, Nick Offerman improvised "the Iron Cock-Shredder of Pawnee" at the table read.

-What Could Have Been: Deleted scenes and DVD audio commentary reveal that several Pawnee townspeople would become more heavily recurring characters in future episodes.
-These characters included conspiracy-theorist Barry, anti-parks advocate Kate Spivack, and Andy's neighbor Lawrence.
-When the Pit 48 plotlines were demphasized in the next season, the need for these characters diminished.
+Deleted scenes and DVD audio commentary reveal that several Pawnee townspeople would become more heavily recurring characters in future episodes.
+These characters included Conspiracy Theorist Barry, anti-parks advocate Kate Spivak, and Andy's neighbor Lawrence.
+When the Pit 48 plot was deemphasized in the next season, the need for these characters diminished.
 However, Lawrence made several cameo appearances in later episodes.
-Barry appears very briefly in season two in the episode "Sister City", though he only has lines in a Deleted Scene.
+Barry appears very briefly in Season 2's "Sister City", though he only has lines in a Deleted Scene.

-Even after the original plan for P+R being a spinoff of The Office was scrapped, there was one idea of creating a connection for the two, where the Dunder-Mifflin copier would break, be fixed and refurbished, and then shipped to the Pawnee Parks and Rec department.
-Never happened.
+Even after the original plan for P+R being a spinoff of The Office was scrapped, there was an idea to create a connection for the two, where the Dunder-Mifflin copier would break, be fixed and refurbished, and then shipped to the Pawnee Parks and Rec department.
+It never happened.

 A minor one: the character that developed into Ron Swanson originally had the surname "Knope" to reflect his stance vis-à-vis government, but then the creators decided to give it to the character that became Leslie for irony.